Aslanf8/personal-finance/README.md

 ## License

-MIT — Use it however you want, including for commercial purposes.
+MIT License — See LICENSE file for details.

 ---

-**Built with ❤️ for people who want control over their financial data.**